Are you a Carer?

 - find out more on the Government website

-The University of the Highlands and Islands has been recognised for its work to support student carers, and has achieved the Going Higher Award.
+The University of the Highlands and Islands has also been recognised for its work to support student carers.